deeanalyst/netrum_litenode/README.md

 Official [Netrum Labs Github Resource](https://github.com/NetrumLabs/netrum-lite-node)

+###> You can run this node for fun, yes incentivized but has some red flags so only spend what you are willing to lose.
+Goodluck
 ---
 ### Hardware & Network Requirements
 To run the Netrum Lite Node smoothly, make sure your system meets the following minimum requirements: